pdxparrot/assets/SETUP.md

 ## GameOverState (optional)

-* Create a new GameOverState script that overrides the Game GameOverState
+* Create a new State/GameOverState script that overrides the Game GameOverState
   * Implement the required interface
 * Create an empty Prefab and add the GameOverState component to it
 * **TODO:** game over menu hookup